Syed-Niaz/Bellabeat-Capstone-Project/README.md

 daily_sleep.columns = daily_sleep.columns.str.lower()
 ```
 - **Removing some unnessary columns**
+Columns that are not required for the analysis and doesn't add any real value to the data analysis process will be removed.
+In daily_activity df 'totalDistance' and 'tranckerdistance' seems to have the same data.
+Remove 'trackerdistance' column

 ```
-###Removing unncessary columns

-#In daily_activity df 'totalDistance' and 'tranckerdistance' seems to have the same data.
-Remove 'trackerdistance' column

 daily_activity.drop(columns='trackerdistance', inplace= True)

 #Drop LoggedActivitiesDistance from daily_activity